Dwayne Johnson: Activism and philanthropy

+Politics

-Johnson attended the 2000 Democratic National Convention as part of WWE's non-partisan "Smackdown Your Vote" campaign, which aimed to influence young people to vote.
-He also had a speaking role at the 2000 Republican National Convention that same year.
+As part of WWE's non-partisan "Smackdown Your Vote" campaign aiming to encourage young people to vote, Johnson had a speaking role at the 2000 Republican National Convention and attended the 2000 Democratic National Convention less than two weeks later.

-Johnson voted for Barack Obama in the 2008 and 2012 presidential elections.
-He did not vote in the 2016 election, and is an independent voter as of 2017.
-He endorsed Joe Biden in the 2020 presidential election.
-Johnson has expressed an interest in running for president himself, telling USA Today in February 2021 "I would consider a presidential run in the future if that's what the people wanted".
-Following an online public opinion poll that found that 46% of Americans would consider voting for Johnson in a presidential election, he further stated during an April 12, 2021, interview on The Today Show that "I do have that goal to unite our country and I also feel that if this is what the people want, then I will do that".
+Johnson voted for Barack Obama in 2008 and 2012, but did not vote in 2016, and was an independent voter as of 2017.
+He endorsed Joe Biden in 2020, but told Fox News in an April 2024 interview that he regretted the decision due to it causing "division" and refused to endorse anyone in 2024.

+Johnson has expressed interest in running for president, telling USA Today in February 2021 that he would "consider a presidential run in the future if that's what the people wanted".
+Following an online poll which found that 46% of Americans would consider voting for Johnson in an election, he told Today in April 2021, "I do have that goal to unite our country and I also feel that if this is what the people want, then I will do that".